-In the 18th minute of the pilot, Sandy opens the car door to get in with Raines, which she couldn't do as a figment of his imagination.
-If the car door was really open, then someone else would have seen it.
+Sandy opens the car door to get in with Raines.
+If she was a figment of his imagination, she couldn't have opened the door.
+If the car door was really open, someone else would have seen it.
 See more

 Hey!
 Who were you talking to?

 The dead.
 They hunger for human brains.
 The feasting will begin at sundown.

 References Double Indemnity

 Someone To Watch Over Me